CapAsdour/Codechef/README.md

 # Codechef
-This has solutions of CodeChef problem using C
+This has solutions of CodeChef problem using all languages